leanprover-community/aesop/README.md

 require aesop from git "https://github.com/JLimperg/aesop"
 ```

-After that, `lake build` will download and compile Aesop.
-If you use a different
-Lean 4 nightly version, or if you depend on a different version of a library
-which Aesop also depends on (currently only the `std4` library), you may have to
-harmonise these versions.
+You also need to make sure that your `lean-toolchain` file contains the same
+version of Lean 4 as Aesop's, and that your versions of Aesop's dependencies
+(currently only `std4`) match.
+We unfortunately can't support version ranges at
+the moment.

 Now the following test file should compile:

 ```lean
 import Aesop